mebobby2/haskell-projects/README.md

 # Upto

-Page 40
+Page 41
-Sometimes you want to look for patterns in a value, but in some way they are not directly encoded.
-So you need to
+In most programming languages you can find the idea of a field as something that holds a value in a larger structure